-There’s no set ideal number for hashtags on Instagram, though eight hashtags seems to be a good amount for engagement.
+There’s no set ideal number for hashtags on Instagram, though eight hashtags seem to be a good amount for engagement.

 Smaller brands, in particular, can take advantage of the power of the hashtag to reach more of their audience.
-Here are three smaller brands that are doing just that!
+Here are three smaller brands doing just that!